MSN DNP Admissions

 Application Process:

-• An unofficial copy of all post-secondary educational transcripts can be uploaded to your self-service portal only for the review process.
-An official copy of all post-secondary educational transcripts will be required for enrollment and can be either mailed or sent electronically to SON-DOCUMENTS@dm.duke.edu or in a sealed envelope to:
+- An unofficial copy of all post-secondary educational transcripts can be uploaded to your self-service portal for review purposes only.
+An official copy of all post-secondary educational transcripts will be required for enrollment and can be sent electronically to SON-DOCUMENTS@dm.duke.edu or mailed in a sealed envelope to:

 Duke School of Nursing